sosi-org/chaintree/templators/plans.md

 ### A web API
 See [./demo-templator-serve/readme.md]

+### Inline constructs in JS itself : (primitives)
+See "Inline primitives" below.

-Use it rto create langage constructs:
+Use it to create langage constructs:
 * Those that are water-tight.
 * Uses Babel
 * looks like a separate language

+Example:

 ### Decision points
 (Possible directions)

-* Inline constructs in JS itself : (primitives)
-   * define multiple:
+* "Inline primitives"
+   * define multiple, or one variable only? (return-style): Answer: since we allow multiple inputs, why not allow multiple outputs?
       `var (a,b) <= (q,r)`
       when expanded, consumes `q`,`r`, defines two variables as vara in two lines.
    * `use @construct templatorc/constructs-primitives/safe-data-movers-chtr_style`